Astram (film): Plot

 During the scuffle at the dhaba where they seized the large shipment, Siddharth remembers that something came out of one of the smuggler's bag and flew into the underbrush.
 He goes back to the dhaba and traces out his steps, and finds Sardhar’s horoscope.
-They use this information to back trace the where Sardhar probably lives and, therefore, the point of origin of where the illegal weapons are entering the country and think that it is Rameswaram.
+They use this information to backtrace where Sardhar probably lives and, therefore, the point of origin of where the illegal weapons are entering the country and think that it is Rameswaram.
 There, KV finds out that the ACP he was looking for was actually Siddharth.

 Siddharth and his team raid the next shipment and capture and start interrogating Bullet Basha (a higher up in the smuggling ring) for information but is called off for a school function that his nephew is part of.
 At the school function, Siddharth's dad recognizes the swastika tattoo on the forearm of the criminal that broke his neck and caused the death of his son (Siddharth's brother), and it is none other than the current DGP.
 At this time, the team also finds out that all the weapons that were seized are now missing from evidence, and when Siddharth offers to go and investigate the disappearance, the DGP overrules him and says that he will do it personally.
 The only evidence left at the scene is a handkerchief with the initials “PD”, so Karim uses a sniffer dog, and the dog goes straight at the DGP, confirming Siddharth's suspicions.

 The DGP surreptitiously arranges for Siddharth's nephew to be kidnapped for exchange for Bullet Basha (trade).
-After rescuing his nephew, Siddharth tries a new number that they retrieved and finds out that the real culprit (king pin) is none other than KV himself.
-The team of six decide to try a near suicide attempt to stop the latest shipment.
+After rescuing his nephew, Siddharth tries a new number that they retrieved and finds out that the real culprit (kingpin) is none other than KV himself.
+The team of six decide to try a near-suicide attempt to stop the latest shipment.
 At the end, Siddharth plays KV against DGP and gives them both the opportunity to kill the other before the other kills them, but only one gun (the one given to KV) had a bullet in it, and so the DGP dies.
 After a fiery speech by Siddharth admonishing KV for his actions and pitting Hindu vs. Muslim, Karim handcuffs KV, but KV has different ideas than to be taken to prison and so impales himself on the bayonet of an officer's rifle and thereby committing suicide.